Grant and Funding Opportunities

 FY 2018 Mini-Grants

-Mini-Grants of up to $6,000 will be awarded for FY 2018 projects serving one or more communities within the CHNA 15 area that incorporate proven, innovative practices to improve primary care and preventive health services for vulnerable populations.
-MiniGrant RFP will be released on April 7, 2017 and is due by 5:00 PM on May 19, 2017.
+Mini-Grants of up to $6,000 will be awarded for FY 2019 projects serving one or more communities within the CHNA 15 area that incorporate proven, innovative practices to improve primary care and preventive health services for vulnerable populations.
+MiniGrant RFP will be released in Spring, 2018.

 Conflict of Interest Policy